-History: The Women’s Media Resource Project (WMRP) also known as WEFT (taken from weaving), was initiated by a group of women filmmakers and activists inspired by the feminist activism at the Greenham Common Women’s Peace Camp.
+History: The Women’s Media Resource Project (WMRP) also known as WEFT (a stitch in weaving), was initiated by a group of women video and sound artists and activists inspired by the feminist activism at the Greenham Common Women’s Peace Camp.
 The word WEFT was taken from a Greenham song.

 Established as a charity in 1983, the WMRP offices were initially at the Metropolitan Workshops before they moved to working with the Rio in 1984-1994.
 The group received funding from the Greater London Council (GLC) Women’s Committee, Hackney Borough Council, Greater London Arts and the British Film Institute.
-They delivered an integrated practice, hosting with film screenings and workshops and training in sound and video.
+They delivered an integrated practice, hosting with film & video screenings and running women only workshops and training in sound and video.

-In July 1986, The Sound Kitchen was launched, the UK’s first women-only 16 track recording studio housed in the basement of the Rio.
-In 1987, they organised the first National Women’s Video Festival, that was based at the Women’s Centre in Wild Court, Covent Garden , and ran across multiple London venues including the Rio Cinema.
+In July 1986 The Sound Kitchen was launched, the UK’s first women-only 16 track recording studio, which was housed in the basement of the Rio (the remnants of which are still there, it is now a storage cupboard).
+In 1987 they co-organised the first National Women’s Video Festival.
+Based at the Women’s Centre in Wild Court, Covent Garden , the festival ran across multiple London venues including the Rio Cinema.

-People: Siobhan Cleary, Vicky Grut, Mary Fahey, Linda Flint, Cathy Lane, Miriam Ludbrook, Kate Meynell, Ruth Novaczek, Jo Neylin, Ann Robinson, Maggie Thacker, Pat Thomas, Marian Urch, viv acious, Pier Wilkie
+People: Katherine Meynell, Claire Hodson, Miriam Ludbrook, Zoe Redman, Siobhan Cleary, Vicky Grut, Mary Fahey, Linda Flint, Cathy Lane, Ruth Novaczek, Jo Neylin, Anne Robinson, Maggie Thacker, Pat Thomas, Marian Urch, viv acious, Pier Wilkie.

-Material in the archive: Flyers, monthly programme notes, posters, images, t-shirt/poster, festival brochures, meeting notes, films, video, interviews.
+Material in the archive: Flyers, monthly programme notes, posters, images, t-shirt/poster, festival brochures, meeting notes, film, video, interviews.

 The Sound Kitchen was the UK’s first women-only 16 track recording studio, housed in the basement of the Rio Cinema.
 Funded by Hackney Council and Greater London Arts.
 It opened on 24th July 1986.
 The WMRP organised training for women in vocal, studio engineering, electronic music.

-Film screening + discussion with some of the WMRP
+Film, video screenings + discussion with some of the WMRP members.

-Community archiving project with WMRP to identity material archive at the Rio Cinema
+Community archiving project with WMRP members to identity material archive at the Rio Cinema.